Skip to main content

 • Investment strategy, due diligence and engagement

-The Sub-Fund seeks to invest at least 85% of its net assets in fixed income and fixed income-related securities of companies domiciled in, traded in and/or with substantial business interests in Asia and/or governments and government-related issuers located in Asia (which shall include Australia and New Zealand), with the issuers and/or securities demonstrating strong environmental and/or social sustainability attributes and/or enabling sustainability practices (“Sustainable Issuers”) and bonds labelled as “green”, “sustainable” or “sustainability-linked”, which align with a combination of one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).
+The Sub-Fund seeks to invest at least 85% of its net assets in fixed income and fixed income-related securities of companies domiciled in, traded in and/or with substantial business interests in Asia and/or governments and government-related issuers located in Asia (which shall include Australia and New Zealand), with the issuers and/or securities demonstrating strong environmental and/or social sustainability attributes and/or enabling sustainability practices (“Sustainable Issuers”) and ESG labelled bonds, including but not limited to“green”, “social”, “sustainable”, or “sustainability-linked”, which align with a combination of one or more of the relevant bond standards, including but not limited to the International Capital Market Association (ICMA) Green Bond Principles, ICMA Social Bond Principles and/or the ICMA Sustainability Bond Guidelines, amongst others (“ESG bonds”).

 The Sub-Fund will invest a minimum of 25% of net assets in ESG bonds.